kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001343.JPG" loading="lazy" />

-We're at 12:38pm with 8.5km still to Chikatsuyu.
-The forecast shows rain incoming, and our legs already climbed 1,686 feet (514 meters).
-However, we do have time, we just need to keep a decent pace and we could reach the guesthouse before 5pm.
-The alternative is taking a bus from *Takahara*.
+We're at 12:38pm with 8.5km still to *Chikatsuyu*.
+The forecast shows rain incoming again, and our legs already climbed 1,686 feet (514 meters).
+We do have time, we just need to keep a decent pace and we could reach the guesthouse we'll be staying before 5pm.
+We ponder on the alternative of taking a bus from here because if it starts raining, the lime stones get really dangerous.

-I sip my coffee and shrug, *"where would the fun be in that?
+I sip my coffee, bought from a local tent shop, and shrug, *"where would the fun be in that?
 We travelled around the planet for the challenge"*.
 And so we decide to continue.

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001290.JPG" loading="lazy" />

-<div class="asterisks">***</div>

-As we get back into the trail to *Chikatsuyu*, we meet another steep ascent.
+After resting for half and hour, we get back into the trail to *Chikatsuyu* and meet another steep ascent.
 This time, it's not a staircase, but a flat, sloped surface that makes your shin muscles burn.
 15 minutes in and it feels extremely tiresome.

-Being tired is fine.
-After all, I expected exhaustion, so I won't dwell on that.
-The challenge is watching my mind autonomously asking how long still to go before it gets easier, or how long for the pain to stop.
+The tiredness isn't the problem (I expected exhaustion, so I won't dwell on that).
+It's the brain asking how long until it gets easy, or how long for the pain to stop.
 That's not really useful thought, though.
-It's a waste of mental energy to ponder about things you can't change, or the path that has been planned a long ago.
+First, we have barely started, so c'mon already.
+Second, it's a waste of mental energy to ponder about things you can't change, or the path that has been planned a long ago.
 Where we are now is just a zone of discomfort and the right thing to do is to push the body forward.
 That's the focus that matters.

 <div class="asterisks">***</div>

-A layer of complexity (and exhaustion) added to this walk was how hectic our arrival in Japan was after a 10-hour sleepless flight.
-We had roughly 24 hours to arrive, travel 10h, sleep, pack, buy gear, figure out where to get bear spray.
-Please don't even get me started on the bear spray adventure.
-Then, in *Tanabe* the evening before the walk, we got a taxi driver who ignored our instructions and drove us elsewhere, causing all sorts of stress and we got to our Airbnb late.
-I mean, in the end everything worked out neatly, but it also felt like we were parachuting into the trail, like being dropped in the middle of a combat zone.
-It took us a while of walking to finally "cooldown" and get into the mental flow we came here for.
+A layer of complexity (and exhaustion) added to this walk was our hectic arrival in Japan after a 10-hour, sleepless flight.
+When we landed in Tokyo, we had about 24 hours to go through immigration, travel another 12 hours by train, sleep, pack, buy gear, and figure out where to get bear spray.
+Oh boy, don't even get me started on the bear spray adventure.

+In *Tanabe* the evening before the walk, our taxi driver ignored our directions and drove us somewhere else, stressing us out and making us late to our Airbnb.
+We put our host on the speaker at some point, and even he got mad at the driver for ignoring him and not knowing basic information about routes.

+At some point, as we rode uphill on dark roads, I conceded the possibility that he'd drop us in the middle of nowhere. *"How am I telling my wife we're sleeping by the road tonight"?* I don't understand Japanese, but I do understand a taxi driver yelling on his phone to an unknown person, *"something something gaijin, something gaijin"*.
+I learned from the series *Shogun* that *gaijin* means *foreigner*, and the word is often used in a derogatory way.
+Later, our host explained the driver was quite elderly, which helped explain the confusion.

+In the end, everything worked out fine, but when we were dropped at the trail the next morning, some of the adrenaline was still there.
+It felt like parachuting into a combat zone.
+It took a while of walking to finally cool down and get into the mental flow we came here for.

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001384.JPG" loading="lazy" />